 Third, if I’m looking for a solution to my problem, I will want to look further than my immediate vicinity.
 Even more so if I’m a B2B company.
 For example, a Brazilian forestry company might find a Finnish solution the best, but how will that solution ever come up in searches that don’t go beyond, say, the Americas?

-Fourth, although I’m not a big fan of conspiracy theories, I’m beginning to think the big move towards local is not something that’s being done for the benefit of the internet population.
+Fourth, the move towards local disregards the needs of the internet user.
 It’s something that’s being done to attract more advertisers.
-Think of Google, Gowalla, Foursquare.
-They are all making money out of selling advertising space (while we enlightened marketers are busy talking about inbound marketing…).
-Not that there’s anything wrong with targeted advertising, it’s just that when someone else is making my decisions for me, the decisions are usually wrong because they are not making those decisions based on my preferences but theirs.
+Online search and service companies are making money out of selling advertising space (while we enlightened marketers are busy talking about inbound marketing…).
+Not that there’s anything wrong with targeted advertising, it’s just that when someone else is making my decisions for me, the decisions are usually wrong.

 Of course, if you operate in a densely-populated environment where even within a fairly short distance you have a sufficient potential customer base, there’s no problem.
-On the other hand, if you reside in a sparsely-populated location, the more local searches are becoming, the less useful they will be.
+On the other hand, if you reside in a sparsely-populated location, the more the local aspect is emphasized, the less useful web searches, advertisements and online services will be.

 I’m fully aware those companies couldn’t care less because they are getting most of their revenue from their home market.
 I do think, however, that there should be a way for us in other parts of the world to switch off the “local” aspect.
 Both in looking for content and in publishing content.

 But how?
-I honestly don’t know.
-Do you?
+Any suggestions?
 Please tell me in the comments.